superdesk/web-publisher/UPGRADE.md

 * [BC] `app/logs` directory was renamed to `var/logs`
 * [BC] `web/` directory was renamed to `public/`
 * New API version is now `v2`
-* in Your server vhost config chhange references to `app.php` into `index.php`.
+* In server vhost config change references to `app.php` into `index.php`.
 And there is no more `app_dev.php` - activate dev mode with env variables changes.

 ## Release 1.4.0